Chittagong: Utilities

 The water supply and sewage systems are managed by the Chittagong Water Supply and Sewerage Authority (Chittagong WASA).
 Water is primarily drawn from Karnaphuli River and then purified in the Mohra Purification Plant.

 Chittagong has extensive GSM and CDMA coverage, served by all the major mobile operators of the country, including Grameenphone, Banglalink, Citycell, Robi, TeleTalk and Airtel Bangladesh.
 However, landline telephone services are provided through the state-owned Bangladesh Telegraph and Telephone Board (BTTB), as well as some private operators.
-BTTB also provides broadband Internet services, along with some private ISPs, including the 4G service providers Banglalion and Qubee.
+BTTB also provides broadband Internet services, along with some private Internet service providers (ISPs), including the 4G service providers Banglalion and Qubee.

 Administrative area

-The Chattogram is divided into 16 thanas: Akbarshah, Bakoliya, Bandar, Bayazid, Chandgaon, Double Mooring, Halishahar, Khulshi, Kotwali, Pahartali, Panchlaish, Patenga, Chawkbazar, Sadarghat, EPZ, and Karnaphuli.
+Chittagong is divided into 16 thanas: Akbarshah, Bakoliya, Bandar, Bayazid, Chandgaon, Double Mooring, Halishahar, Khulshi, Kotwali, Pahartali, Panchlaish, Patenga, Chawkbazar, Sadarghat, EPZ, and Karnaphuli.
 The thanas are subdivided into 41 wards and 211 mahallas.
 41 wards are governed by elected representatives under the Chattogram City Corporation.